Probabilistic Categorical Adversarial Attack & Adversarial Training: Experiment

-\textbf{Performance Comparison.} The experimental results on AG's news dataset are shown in Fig. \ref{table3_defense}.
-Our defense method achieves leading robustness on Char-CNN over all attacks with significant margins, surpassing Hot-Flip-defense by $10\%$.
-Fig. \ref{table2_defense} illustrate the defense results on the IMDB dataset.
-Our PAdvT shows competitive adversarial robustness as ASCC-defense.
+\textbf{Performance Comparison.} The experimental results on AG's news and IMDB are shown respectively in Fig.~\ref{table3_defense} and Fig.~\ref{table2_defense}.
+The Y-axis represents the error rate and X-axis represents different attacks where each bar inside the group of an attack denotes one defense method.
+On AG's news dataset, our defense method achieves leading robustness on Char-CNN over all attacks with significant margins, surpassing Hot-Flip-defense by $10\%$.
+On the IMDB dataset, and we have similar observations to these on AG's news dataset.
+Our \defense shows competitive adversarial robustness as ASCC defense.
 Notably, ASCC is a defense method that conducts adversarial training on word-embedding space.
 It relies on the key assumption that similar words have a close distance in embedding space.
 However, our method does not rely on this assumption, which may result in the performance being competitive (slightly worse) than ASCC.
-For all other defenses, it outperforms them across different architectures significantly.
+For all other defenses, \defense outperforms them across different architectures significantly.
+Note that \defense is based on PGD adversarial training.
+We also adapt TRADES to categorical data based on \method and details are shown in Appendix~\ref{sec:trades}.

-\textbf{Ablation analysis.} In our training objective in Eq.~\ref{adv obj}, $\zeta$ controls the budget size used for adversairal training and possibly affects the robustness of the model.
-We conduct an ablation study on the IMDB dataset to understand the impact of $\zeta$.
-The results are demonstrated in Table.~\ref{ablation}.
-When $\zeta$ increases, the success rates of all attacks decreases, meaning that the robustness of models is enhanced.
-However, large $\zeta$ will increases the clean error and sacrifice the clean accuracy of models.
-Thus, $\zeta$ controls the balance between the clean accuracy and the adversarial robustness of the model.
-When $\zeta=0.4$, our algorithm reaches a good balance between model accuracy and robustness.